Buying your French property with a mortgage

 How will the Bank decide how much you can borrow?

 French lenders look at the affordability of the repayments.
 Normally no more than a third of your net monthly income can be used to pay existing loans, credit card payments, child maintenance, mortgages or rental payments and your new French mortgage repayments.
 So if you bring home 1,500€ per month only 500€ can be allowed to service the payment of any debts.
-Overseas mortgage applicants are only able to borrow up to a maximum of 85% of the property purchase price including estate agency fees.
-You will need to find the money for the remaining 15% and the Notaire’s fees yourself.
+Overseas mortgage applicants, in the majority of cases, currently are only able to borrow up to a maximum of 70% of the property purchase price including estate agency fees.
+You will need to find the money for the remaining 30% and the Notaire’s fees yourself.

 French Banks lend on a repayment basis in almost all cases and will often fix the mortgage rate and repayments for the duration of the mortgage term.
 You will need Life Insurance to cover the debt.